 Heavy Breathing When It Is 4-5 Times the Norm

-Usually, people notice that their breathing is heavy when they breathe more than 25 L/min at rest (or about 4 times more than the physiological norm).
+Usually, people notice that their heavy breathing is heavy when they breathe more than 25 L/min at rest (or about 4 times more than the physiological norm).
 Why is this?
 First, there are cultural or social reasons related to the modern perception of breathing.
-Since most people believe in various breathing myths, especially the deep breathing myth, they naturally assume, for example, during times of stress that breathing heavily or deep breathing provides them with more oxygen while oxygen is very important for health and wellbeing.
-Hence, instead of being alarmed by their heavy breathing triggered by whatever reasons, many people even "help" their breathing to be deeper and faster, while others never learned or were taught that healthy breathing should be very light and slow.
-They simply "let it go" in all types of abnormal situations (lifestyle risk factors), like overeating, sleeping on one's back, breathing through the mouth, slouching, overheating or abnormal heat exchange, and many others.
+Since most people believe in various breathing myths, especially the deep breathing myth, they naturally assume that, for example, during times of stress. breathing heavily or deep breathing provides them with more oxygen as oxygen is very important for health and wellbeing.
+Hence, instead of being alarmed by their heavy breathing triggered by whatever reasons, many people even “help” their breathing to be deeper and faster.
+Others never learned or were taught that healthy breathing should be very light and slow.
+They simply “let it go” in all types of abnormal situations (lifestyle risk factors), like overeating, sleeping on one’s back, breathing through the mouth, slouching, overheating or abnormal heat exchange, and many others.

 For the same reasons, mouth breathing, for example, also became common, socially acceptable and even popular, among cover photo girls, about 20-30 years ago.
 Many decades ago, the reactions of people to mouth breathing were very different.
 The common definition of the phrase “mouth breather” is, according to Urban and old Oxford dictionaries are “moron, stupid person, imbecile”.
 In the past, most people would (correctly) decide that something horribly wrong took place with the mouth breather.
 This is surely an example of breathing too heavily.